Last Updated on

 What is it that makes Pakistan a great place to visit?
 There are all these beautiful places, but then what really sets the country apart is its people.
 The values, culture, and hospitality is definitely something that travellers should experience in their lifetime.

-Based on my own experience with travelling around the country, here are some reasons you should visit Pakistan:
+Based on my own experience of travelling around the country, here are some reasons you should visit.

 Magnificent scenery: Pakistan has a variety of beautiful mountains that includes some of the world’s highest mountain ranges, the Himalayas.
 Apart from the incredible trekking and hiking sites, the peaceful villages and valleys up north are what make Pakistan worth visiting.

 Ancient sites: Mughal era mansions, Silk Road relics, ancient Buddhist abbeys, and some destroyed civilisations are few of the many historical sites that you can visit in Pakistan.

 Cuisine: Thousands of delicious dishes and cuisines, including biryani, karahi, nihari, and haleem are like no other you have ever eaten.